lucia-auth/lucia/documentation/collection/main/learn/basics/sessions.md

 }
 ```

 Alternatively, you can read the cookie directly.
-The cookie name is provided as `SESSION_COOKIE_NAME` constant.
+The cookie name is provided as a `SESSION_COOKIE_NAME` constant.
 Make sure to implement your own CSRF protection in this case.

 ```ts
 import { SESSION_COOKIE_NAME } from "lucia-auth";